When it comes to getting a better night’s sleep, one particular piece of advice crops up all the time: Develop a nighttime routine.

 So that’s what I want to address today.

-In this article, I’m going to list a few different nighttime routine options and explain why each item’s so helpful for sleep!
+In this article, I’m going to list the best nighttime routine options and explain why each item’s so helpful for sleep!

 Basically, our brains naturally start preparing for sleep a few hours before our bedtime.
-By sticking to the same routine, we can train ourselves to get tired at the same point each evening!
+By sticking to the same sleep schedule and routine, we can train ourselves to get tired at the same point each evening!

 If step one is committing to a certain bedtime, step two is deciding when to begin your actual nightly routine.
 Now, there’s a lot of conflicting research and opinions on this topic of exactly how long your body requires to sufficiently “wind down.”
 And quite frankly, this topic could be a separate article in itself.